crypto-matcom/fabric-environment-dev/README.md

 ./network.sh up
 ```

- ❗ As impoortant note, you have to check that the /bin, /script and /chaincode folders has executiuon (+x) permission.
+ ❗ As impoortant note, you have to check that the /bin, /script and /chaincode folders has execution (+x) permission.

 ## Install traceability Chaincode